Taste the real Alphono Mango SHOP NOW

 Vanraj mango वनराज is a variety of aam that is grown in India, particularly in the western state of Gujarat and some parts of Maharashtra.

-It is known for its sweet, sour, aromatic flavor and juicy flesh.
+It is known for its sweet, sour, aromatic flavour and juicy flesh.

 Vanraj mangoes have yellow skin and a round or oval shape, weighing around 600 to 700 gms.